MicroPanda123/cdadl/README.md

 # CDAdl - CDA downloader
 This is a CDA downloader that allows you to easily download any (public) video on cda.pl and save the link to a file (along with its name) or download it directly and download/list the whole folder.

+# Notice
+Currently I switched focus to [cdadl port in rust](https://codeberg.org/MicroPanda123/cdadl_rust), this means currently no more updates.
+This one is still more than enough tbh.
+And still works which is most important.

 # Requirements
 It was written in python 3.9.5 so I strongly encourage you to use this version, it also (at least for now) requires firefox and [geckodriver](https://github.com/mozilla/geckodriver) in PATH.